sreitich/sreitich.github.io/_posts/2025-6-28-projectile-prediction-1.markdown

 ![Prediction diagram: partial fast-forwarding with lerping synchronization and remote resimulation]({{ '/' | absolute_url }}/assets/images/per-post/projectile-prediction-1/visualization-forwarding-partial-w-sync-and-resim.png){: .align-center}

 You might think that this will cause synchronization issues, since the remote client's projectile is now behind the real one.
-However, in practice, these problems are actually fairly easy to account for since, because of replication time, the projectile will _already_ be behind.
+However, in practice, this isn't really the case.
+Because of replication time, the projectile will _already_ be behind.
 For example, if we trigger some explosion VFX with an RPC when the server's projectile hits something, it will take `30ms` (assuming `60ms` of ping) for that explosion to appear on remote clients.
 When that `30ms` ends, our projectile will likely have already _caught up_ to where it exploded on the server.

 ## Solution

 Each of these approaches is a decent model for a projectile prediction system.
 Some are better than others, but they all have pros and cons, and you can probably find examples of each in various games.

-In the subsequent parts of this series, we'll walk through designing and implementing our own projectile prediction system using Unreal Engine and the Gameplay Ability System.
-We'll be using the latter of the above models: _Partial Fast-Forwarding with Synchronization and Resimulation_, but our system will be highly configurable, so it should be well-suited for a wide range of projects.
+In the subsequent parts of this series, we'll examine the implementation of our own projectile prediction system using Unreal Engine and the Gameplay Ability System, originally created for the game [_Cloud Crashers_](https://store.steampowered.com/app/2995940/Cloud_Crashers/).
+This solution uses the latter of the above models: _Partial Fast-Forwarding with Synchronization and Resimulation_, but it's highly configurable, and should be well-suited for a wide range of projects.
 And, of course, you can modify it to your needs.

-We'll only be using the Gameplay Ability System so we can hook into its prediction system to spawn our projectiles.
+We only use the Gameplay Ability System so we can hook into its prediction system to spawn our projectiles.
 If your project doesn't use GAS, you can still use this system; you'll just have to spawn the projectiles your own way.
 {: .notice--info}

 Before we dive in, let's look at an overview of how this system will work, and recap how our prediction model will operate.

 ### Spawning

-To spawn our projectiles, we'll use the Gameplay Ability System to predictively spawn a "fake" projectile on the local client, spawn the real projectile on the server, and link the two together so they can be synchronized.
-This code will comprise the next part of this tutorial.
+To spawn our projectiles, we use the Gameplay Ability System to predictively spawn a "fake" projectile on the local client, spawn the real projectile on the server, and link the two together so they can be synchronized.
+We'll break down this code in the next part of this series.

-We're using GAS so we can hook into its built-in prediction system.
-We'll spawn projectiles inside gameplay abilities so that if our ability is rejected by the server, we can reconcile the missed prediction by destroying our fake projectile.
-We'll handle other prediction logic on our own; we're just using GAS to predict the actual spawning of the projectile.
-We'll also leverage GAS's "target data" replication system to link our projectiles together.
+We use GAS so we can hook into its built-in prediction system.
+We spawn projectiles inside gameplay abilities so that if our ability is rejected by the server, we can reconcile the missed prediction by destroying our fake projectile.
+We handle other prediction logic on our own; we just use GAS to predict the actual spawning of the projectile.
+We also leverage GAS's "target data" replication system to link our projectiles together.

-If you have a game complex enough to necessitate projectile prediction, you're hopefully already using GAS as your gameplay framework.
+If you have a game complex enough to necessitate projectile prediction, you're likely already using GAS as your gameplay framework.
 {: .notice--info}

 ### Initialization

-On the server, when our real projectile is spawned, it will be forward-predicted to about halfway between where it was spawned on the server and where it would be on the client that fired it (i.e. halfway between where it spawned and where the fake projectile _currently_ is).
+On the server, when our real projectile is spawned, it's forward-predicted to about halfway between where it was spawned on the server and where it would be on the client that fired it (i.e. halfway between where _it_ spawned and where the fake projectile _currently_ is).

-On remote clients, when the real projectile is replicated, it will be rewound to its spawn location and resimulated.
+On remote clients, when the real projectile is replicated, it's rewound to its spawn location and resimulated.

 ### Projectile Logic

-All projectiles will derive from a base `AProjectile` actor class.
-This class will use a projectile movement component for its physics simulation, and use two different collision shapes for hit detection: one to detect hits against the environment, and one to detect hits against targets (e.g. enemy players).
+All projectiles derive from a base `AProjectile` actor class.
+This class uses a projectile movement component for its physics simulation, and use two different collision shapes for hit detection: one to detect hits against the environment, and one to detect hits against targets (e.g. enemy players).

-It's important to note that projectile movement is _not_ going to be replicated, because projectile movement replication tends to look horrible, even at high net update frequencies.
-Instead, each machine will simulate the projectile's movement locally, which is why our reconciliation is so important: we have to make sure that each projectile spawns, travels, and lands the exact same way.
+It's important to note that projectile movement is _not_ replicated, because projectile movement replication tends to look horrible, even at high net update frequencies.
+Instead, each machine simulates the projectile's movement locally, which is why our reconciliation is so important: we have to make sure that each projectile spawns, travels, and lands the exact same way.

-Our base projectile class will be highly configurable.
-It will have various configurable properties to control how the projectile is predicted (e.g. whether the fake projectile should predict visual effects, or if it should wait for the real projectile's effects), in addition to how the projectile appears and moves.
-It will also have configurable VFX and SFX that can be triggered predictively or authoritatively.
+Our base projectile class is highly configurable.
+It has various configurable properties to control how the projectile is predicted (e.g. whether the fake projectile should predict visual effects, or if it should wait for the real projectile's effects), in addition to how the projectile appears and moves.
+It also has configurable VFX and SFX that can be triggered predictively or authoritatively.

 ### Synchronization & Reconciliation

-As the projectiles travel, they'll be synchronized and reconciled to ensure that their local simulation always looks and behaves the same on all machines.
+As the projectiles travel, they're synchronized and reconciled to ensure that their local simulation always looks and behaves the same on all machines.

-On the local client, once the real projectile is replicated from the server, the fake projectile will be lerped over time until both projectiles are synchronized.
+On the local client, once the real projectile is replicated from the server, the fake projectile is lerped towards it over time until both projectiles are synchronized.

-When any projectile hits a terminal event (i.e. hitting a target, which triggers its destruction), several reconciliation techniques will be used to ensure that that event occurs the exact same way across all machines.
-E.g. if the fake projectile hits something that the real projectile missed, we'll ignore the hit, and keep simulating until the real projectile hits something; if the real projectile hits something that the fake projectile missed, the fake projectile will jump to where the real projectile landed; etc.
+When any projectile hits a terminal event (i.e. hitting a target, which triggers its destruction), several reconciliation techniques are used to ensure that that event occurs the exact same way across all machines.
+E.g. if the fake projectile hits something that the real projectile missed, we ignore the hit, and keep simulating until the real projectile hits something; if the real projectile hits something that the fake projectile missed, the fake projectile jumps to where the real projectile landed; etc.

 ## What's Next?

-Now that we understand our desired model for projectile prediction and have an overview of how we'll implement it, let's get started by creating the gameplay ability task that will handle spawning the fake and real projectiles.
+Now that we understand our desired model for projectile prediction and have an overview of how we implement it, let's get started by taking a look at the gameplay ability task that handles spawning the fake and real projectiles.